Rights Retention at King’s

 What researchers need to do

-- Add a Rights Retention statement to the ‘acknowledgements’ section of the manuscript as well as the publisher cover letter (if applicable):
+- Below is the King's Rights Retention statement that authors can add to the 'acknowledgements' section of the manuscript as well as the publisher cover letter to inform publishers of your intentions.
+This step is not necessary to deposit your paper in Pure in alignment with King's publication policy.

 King's RRS Statement: